Understanding Food Safety Investigations and Recalls

 CFIA contact information can be found at http://www.inspection.gc.ca/food/safe-food-production-systems/food-recall-and-emergency-response/cfia-notification/eng/1300377749580/1300378289195

-For a product carrying a GFCP trademark, also contact the Allergen Control Group at http://www.glutenfreecert.com/contact.
-Accurate and timely information is the key.
+For a product carrying a GFCP trademark, also contact BRCGS, at firstname.lastname@example.org Accurate and timely information is the key.
 Keep the package for important information to better answer questions from any of the investigating stakeholders.

 Everyone playing their part helps make the Canadian food safety system to best in the world, protecting consumers and businesses alike.